voyagermesh/voyager/docs/reference/voyager_check.md

 ### SEE ALSO

-* [voyager](/docs/reference/voyager.md)	 - Voyager by Appscode - Secure HAProxy Ingress Controller for Kubernetes
+* [voyager](/docs/reference/voyager.md)	 - Voyager by Appscode - Secure L7/L4 Ingress Controller for Kubernetes